sesave/complete-React-developer-/README.md

-## Complete React Developer in 2021 (w/ Redux, Hooks, GraphQL)
+## Summary

-In this lesson we are doing a large refactor!
-We need to convert all our sign in, sign up and authentication persistence checks into sagas.
-We don't necessarily need to do this for our application, but this is a good way to practice writing sagas in a real world application that may not leverage firebase/firestore or the observer pattern.
+Project made with Redux, Hooks, Graphql, Firebase, Stripe and Heroku.
+Used for learning and polishing knowledges purposes.

 ## Install dependencies

-In your terminal after you clone your project down, remember to run either `yarn` or `npm install` to build all the dependencies in the project.
+In your terminal after you clone your project down, remember to run either `yarn` to build all the dependencies in the project.

 ## Set your firebase config